awslabs/Renate/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "Summarize the rquest in the title "
+title: "Summarize the request in the title "
 labels: 'triage'
 assignees: ''